TruptiB9703/Tourism-Management-System/README.md

 please change username and password if that applicable to you

-create database called "travel", don't give any other name, if you want different name for database then make sure that you change database ame in code also
+create database called "travel", don't give any other name, if you want different name for database then make sure that you change database name in code also

 database file also provided